corey-schneider/inky-phat-messenger/README.md

 - Enable SPI and I2C.
 To do this, run `sudo raspi-config`, scroll to Interface Options, and enable them.
   - While in `raspi-config`, change the time zone _(unless you live in the UK)_.
 Select `Localisation Options` > `Timezone`.
 - Run `sudo apt-get update` and `sudo apt-get upgrade` - _This will take a while_
-- Run `python3 -m pip install --upgrade pip` and `python3 -m pip install --upgrade Pillow`
+- Run `python3 -m pip install --upgrade pip` and `python3 -m pip install --upgrade Pillow` and `python3 -m pip install discord`
-- Create a **new** Gmail email. **Do NOT use an existing Gmail account for this.** Modify [config/config.json](config/config.json) to include this new receiving email and password.
-  - After creating the Gmail, you must turn ON `Allow Less Secure Apps`.
-[Click here for a guide.](https://devanswers.co/allow-less-secure-apps-access-gmail-account/)
 - Create a new (free) account with [OpenWeatherMap.org](https://home.openweathermap.org/users/sign_up).
   - Sign in, click your name in the top right, click `My API keys` and copy the Key to [config/config.json](config/config.json)
 - _. . . to be continued . . ._
-- Run `EmailHandler` on startup
+- Run `DiscordBot.py` on startup
 - Cron job for `display.py`; necessary for the date and weather to update
 - _something something_ `python3 message.py -m "hello, this is a test message"`
+- Create Discord bot:
+  - Create a Discord account or sign in to your existing account and head to [https://discord.com/developers/applications](https://discord.com/developers/applications)
+  - Click `New Application` in the top right and name it `inky`
+  - Click `Bot` on the left column and then `Add Bot` on the right
+  - Copy your `TOKEN` and be sure not to share it with anyone.
+Paste it in `config/config.json` in `discord > token`.
+    - You may also enter your discord handle there too. _Be sure to include your hash tag and numbers._ This will act as a whitelist, only messages from `discord > allowed_user` will change the message on the inky phat, but you may also leave it blank to allow anyone in the server to change the message
+  - Click `OAuth2` on the left column.
+Under `SCOPES`, check `bot`.
+Under `BOT PERMISSIONS`, check `Send Messages`, `Manage Messages`, `Read Message History`
+  - Copy the link at the bottom of `SCOPES` - it should end with `&scope=bot` - but don't yet go to it
+  - Create a new Discord server and name it whatever you'd like, then visit the link copied in the last step and select the server you've just created

 ## TODO